 Our students’ daily lives are filled with technology and they are quick to embrace new developments.
 We want them to feel at ease in this rapidly changing climate.

-We believe using Chromebooks will enable our pupils to become well-informed, responsible digital citizens and lifelong learners.
+We believe using Chromebooks enables our pupils to become well-informed, responsible digital citizens and lifelong learners.
 All students at Tring School will have access to a Chromebook – either their own or one from the school’s pool for use in lesson time only.

 In the 21st century, it is important for students’ educational experience to be as varied, dynamic and stimulating as possible.
-Our extensive research has convinced us this technology will support our aims, which is why we are so keen to press ahead with the scheme.
+Our extensive research has convinced us this technology supports our aims, which is why we are so passionate about the scheme.

 - Less than 8 seconds to boot up